 In 2008 Zotefoams plc and Trexel Inc formed MuCell Extrusion Technology LLC to exploit and license MuCell® technology in the manufacture of extruded microcellular foam products.
 Zotefoams acquired the outstanding interest in MuCell Extrusion LLC in 2011, making it a wholly owned subsidiary of the company.

 In the same year the company launched ZOTEK® NA30, a lighter Nylon foam, and in 2012 it announced ZOTEK® PEBA, a product designed specifically for the footwear industry.

 As well as developing and manufacturing outstanding new products, the company continued to expand its global reach.
 In 2007 Zotefoams appointed its first distributor in Asia, and in 2013 entered a 50/50 joint venture with the Japanese INOAC Corporation to manufacture and sell AZOTE® polyolefin products in Asia and Australasia.

-In 2015, building on the worldwide success of its T-TUBES® insulation products, the company created ZOTEK King Lai, a new joint venture with Chinese company, the King Lai Group, to manufacture and sell these technical insulation products, rebranding the product T-FIT® in 2016.
+In 2015, building on the success its insulation products, the company created ZOTEK King Lai, a new joint venture with Chinese company, the King Lai Group, to manufacture and sell these technical insulation products which was rebranded in 2016 to T-FIT®.
 Also in 2016 Zotefoams MidWest, based in Oklahoma, USA was formed to supply specialist materials, based on AZOTE® foams, for the construction industry.